oherterich/2015-spring-web-javascript/README.md

 Final project, due on May 12.
 No late submissions will be accepted.
 Same criteria as assignments.

 #### Participation ( 150 pts )
 Each class is worth 10 pts.
-These are split as follows:
+These are divided as follows:

 * Attendance, 5 pts. (are you there? are you late?)
 * Participation, 5 pts. (are you paying attention? are you asking questions?)

 I understand that some students might not be comfortable speaking up in class.
-Participation is also based on how you act.
-So, just so we clear this up:
+Participation is also based on how you act/interact.
+To clarify:

 **I can see you.
-I can see if you're on giggling at cat pictures on Reddit, messaging your friends, or taking selfies.**
+I can see if you're on giggling at cat pictures, browsing Reddit, or messaging your friends.**

 #### Total: 1000 pts.